The Facts of Life Reunion: Production

 The original writers from The Facts of Life were said either not to care, weren't around, or didn't want to be a part of it so the script was written by Max Enscoe and Annie de Young with an assist by Kevin Hench and Heather Juergensen.

 In a TV Guide magazine article in March 2001, Mackenzie Astin, who played Andy Moffett on The Facts of Life from 1985–88, was asked about the reunion and he was quoted as saying: "I keep hearing about that too.
 I hope it's not happening, because nobody's called me!
 If it does, I hope they do call."
-Ultimately, Astin did not appear in the movie, neither did series regulars Cloris Leachman, George Clooney or Sherrie Krenn.
+Ultimately, Astin did not appear in the movie, nor did series regulars Cloris Leachman, George Clooney, or Sherrie Krenn.

 Ratings

 Nielsen ratings for The Facts of Life Reunion were 11.5 million viewers, 7.1 rating, 11 share and ranked #51 out of about 123 shows.
-In 2002, it re-aired on the ABC Family Channel on Saturday, September 14, Tuesday, September 17 and Wednesday, September 18.
+In 2002, it re-aired on the ABC Family Channel on Saturday, September 14, Tuesday, September 17, and Wednesday, September 18.